kermitt2/grobid/doc/Grobid-service.md

 | `PDFALTO_CONVERSION_FAILURE`  | 500 (Internal Server Error) | The PDF could not be converted by pdfalto (damaged file or pdfalto bug).                            | Try opening the PDF manually; if valid, report the issue with the file.                    |

 !!! tip
-    - “Blocks” refer to logical text regions detected in the PDF (e.g., paragraphs, headers).
+    - "Blocks" refer to logical text regions detected in the PDF (e.g., paragraphs, headers).
-    - “Tokens” refer to individual words or symbols.
+    - "Tokens" refer to individual words or symbols.
-    - For `GENERAL` errors, please provide as much detail as possible when reporting.
+    - When reporting issues related to the error of type `GENERAL`, please provide as much detail as possible: input PDF document, log files.

 ## CORS (Cross-Origin Resource Share)